ArcadiaPower/axolotl/README.md

 ax --profile example-staging
 ```

-To switch to a named profile and a custom AWS Region:
+To switch to a named profile and a specific AWS Region:
 ```bash
 ax --profile example-staging --region us-west-2
 ```